satakagi/TPAC2019-docs/WebGPIO_I2C.md

 The learning materials are used in seminars / courses for beginners such as [Web x IoT Makers Callenge](https://webiotmakers.github.io/) in Japan.

+*Note: Web × IoT Makers Challenge is sponsored by the Ministry of Internal Affairs and Communications.*

 ## Activity intention
 Rather than for practical IoT systems, for prototyping and learning materials / emvironments.